codingchallenge-osprey/camerascanner/README.md

 ## Testing
 Unit tests are provided in the `tests.js` file and an example run of the suite is provided in `test.html`

+### After-scan callback
+If `camera_scanner.end_scan_callback` is defined it will be called when the last camera has been scanned or timed out.
+This can be useful for testing.